sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

     -   (1607) Map apps can now use Cortana's voice for navigation.

-    -   (1703) Support for [Call Control APIs](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Calls) on Windows 10 for desktop editions.
+    -   (1703) Support for [Call Control APIs](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Calls) on Windows 10 for Desktop editions.

     -   (1703) Support for GATT Server, Bluetooth LE Peripheral role and non-paired support for Bluetooth LE.
 See our [developer post](http://aka.ms/bluetoothgatt) for more details.

 ### Bluetooth features list by edition

-The following table provides a summary of the Bluetooth features in the Windows 10 for desktop editions and Windows 10 Mobile editions.
+The following table provides a summary of the Bluetooth features in the Windows 10 for Desktop editions and Windows 10 Mobile editions.

 <table>
 <thead valign="bottom">
 <tr>
 <th>Feature</th>
-<th>Windows 10 for desktop editions</th>
+<th>Windows 10 for Desktop editions</th>
 <th>Windows 10 Mobile</th>
 </tr>
 </thead>